Shared library: Formats

-Most modern operating systems can have shared library files of the same format as the executable files.
-This offers two main advantages: first, it requires making only one loader for both of them, rather than two (having the single loader is considered well worth its added complexity).
-Secondly, it allows the executables also to be used as shared libraries, if they have a symbol table.
-Typical combined executable and shared library formats are ELF and Mach-O (both in Unix) and PE (Windows).
+This offers two main advantages: first, it requires only one loader (building and maintaining a single loader is considered well worth any added complexity).
+Secondly, it allows an executable file to be used as a shared library (if it has a symbol table).

-In some older environments such as 16-bit Windows or MPE for the HP 3000, only stack-based data (local) was allowed in shared-library code, or other significant restrictions were placed on shared-library code.
+Significant restrictions were placed on shared library code in some older environments, such as 16-bit Windows or MPE for the HP 3000, which only allowed stack-based (local) data.

 Memory sharing

-Library code may be shared in memory by multiple processes, and on disk.
-If virtual memory is used, processes would execute the same physical page of RAM that is mapped into the different address spaces of the processes.
+Library code may be shared in memory by multiple processes and on disk.
+If virtual memory is used, processes would execute the same physical page of RAM mapped into the processes' different address spaces.
 This has advantages.
-For instance, on the OpenStep system, applications were often only a few hundred kilobytes in size and loaded quickly; most of their code was located in libraries that had already been loaded for other purposes by the operating system.
+For instance, on the OpenStep system, applications were often only a few hundred kilobytes in size and loaded quickly; most of their code was located in libraries already loaded for other purposes by the operating system.

 Programs can accomplish RAM sharing by using position-independent code, as in Unix, which leads to a complex but flexible architecture, or by using common virtual addresses, as in Windows and OS/2.
-These systems ensure, by various means, like pre-mapping the address space and reserving slots for each shared library, that code has a high probability of being shared.
-A third alternative is single-level store, as used by the IBM System/38 and its successors.
-This allows position-dependent code, but places no significant restrictions on where code can be placed or how it can be shared.
+These systems ensure that code has a high probability of being shared by various means, like pre-mapping the address space and reserving slots for each shared library.
+A third alternative is a single-level store with a single address space, as used by the IBM System/38 and its successors.
+This allows position-dependent code, with programs and libraries assigned a permanent address in that address space.

-In some cases, different versions of shared libraries can cause problems, especially when libraries of different versions have the same file name, and different applications installed on a system each require a specific version.
-Such a scenario is known as DLL hell, named after the Windows and OS/2 DLL file.
+In some cases, different versions of shared libraries can cause problems, especially when libraries of different versions have the same file name and various applications are installed on a system, each requiring a specific version.
+This scenario is known as DLL hell, named after the Windows and OS/2 DLL files.
 Most modern operating systems after 2001 have clean-up methods to eliminate such situations or use application-specific "private" libraries.